-- Program Prerequisites for Fall 2018: Students admitted to the Nursing Program must successfully complete the following courses with a "C" or higher prior to enrolling in the first nursing class.
-(Advanced Placement Program Students must also meet these Prerequisites for Spring 2019 entry.): - BIO 168 Anatomy and Physiology I Credit Hours: 4 - BIO 169 Anatomy and Physiology II Credit Hours: 4 - CHM 131 Introduction to Chemistry & CHM 131A Intro to Chemistry Lab Credit Hours: 4 - O or CHM 151 General Chemistry I Credit Hours: 4 - PSY 150 General Psychology Credit Hours: 3

-- Certification of completion of Nurse Aide I and current listing on NC Registry without substantive findings. - A competitive TEAS V score will be required for consideration/acceptance into the Nursing program.
-Students will be notified of TEAS V testing dates.
-All fees associated with the TEAS V exam are the responsibility of the student. - The Humanities/Fine Arts electives can be satisfied by completing one of the following: ART 111, MUS 110, MUS 112, PHI 215, or PHI 240 (recommended).
+- 1. Program Prerequisites for Fall 2019: Students admitted to the Nursing Program must successfully complete the following courses with a "C" or higher prior to enrolling in the first nursing class.
+(Advanced Placement Program Students must also meet these Prerequisites for Spring 2020 entry.): - BIO 168 Anatomy and Physiology I Credit Hours: 4 - BIO 169 Anatomy and Physiology II Credit Hours: 4 - CHM 131 Introduction to Chemistry & CHM 131A Intro to Chemistry Lab Credit Hours: 4 or CHM 151 General Chemistry I Credit Hours: 4 - PSY 150 General Psychology Credit Hours: 3 - 2.
+A competitive TEAS score will be required for consideration/acceptance into the Nursing program.
+Students will be notified of TEAS testing dates.
+All fees associated with the TEAS exam are the responsibility of the student. - 3.
+The Humanities/Fine Arts electives can be satisfied by completing one of the following: ART 111, MUS 110, MUS 112, PHI 215, or PHI 240 (recommended).